gromacs/gromacs/docs/user-guide/terminology.rst

 create custom index groups (e.g. to keep your ligand with your protein) Following the steps below in order (omitting those not required) should help get a pleasant result.
 You will need to consult ``gmx trjconv -h`` to find out the details for each step.
-That's deliberate -- there is no magic "do what I want" recipe.
+That is deliberate -- there is no magic "do what I want" recipe.
 You have to decide what you want, first. :-)

 #.
 First make your molecules whole if you want them whole.